wxfnyu/magireco_auto_updater/README.md

 What is this?
 -------------

-This is a script that installs or updates MagiReco from a Windows computer to an Android device, automagically!
-Hopefully with only one or two clicks!
+A script that installs or updates MagiReco from a Windows computer to an Android device, automagically with only one or two clicks!

 More technical explaination
 ---------------------------

-Utilizes Windows PowerShell to automatically download newest Magia Record .apk file from APKPure and install it to mobile device via Android Debug Bridge(ADB).
+Utilizes Windows PowerShell to automatically download the newest Magia Record .apk file from APKPure and install it to a mobile device via Android Debug Bridge(ADB).
 It will download ADB if needed automatically.

 Prerequisites
 -------------

-Windows machine connected to a supported Android device.
+A Windows machine connected to a supported Android device.
 If you're not sure if your device is supported, try asking in the MagiReco discord, linked below.

-MagiReco ADB Auto Updater has been tested and confirmed working on Windows 10.
-Although it will most likely run on older versions of Windows with Powershell version >=5, success is not guaranteed.
+MagiReco ADB Auto Updater has been tested and confirmed to be working on Windows 10.
+Although it will most likely run on older versions of Windows with Powershell version 5 or greater, success is not guaranteed.

 How to use
 ---------------------------

-1. enable USB Debugging Mode on your Android device.
+1. Enable USB Debugging Mode on your Android device.
 [Guide](https://www.kingoapp.com/root-tutorials/how-to-enable-usb-debugging-mode-on-android.htm)

-2. Simply rightclick on magireco_auto_updater.ps1 and press run with Powershell.
+2. Simply right-click on magireco_auto_updater.ps1 and press "Run with Powershell".

 ![what to click](https://b.catgirlsare.sexy/KEvz.png)

-3. Type y and hit enter to any requests for changes in execution policy
+3. Type "y" and hit enter to any requests for changes in execution policy

 ![example of execution policy popup](https://b.catgirlsare.sexy/7jRh.PNG)